Azure/IoT-Pi-Day/Lab 1 - Getting started with the Sense HAT/Lab 1.1 - Reading SenseHat Data/README.md

 3. Press **Cntrl-S** to save the file.

 ##  Compile the code
-1. From the existing Command Prompt or PowerShell as an Administrator.
+1. From the existing Command Prompt or PowerShell.

 2. Confirm you are sitting in the correct folder.